pivotal/blog/content/post/hibernate-to-jdbc.md

   }
 ```

-Without Hibernate, it looks like this.
-We don't have to mock responses; we can create the records in our test, which gives us more confidence that repositories are working correctly.
+Without Hibernate we don't have to mock responses; we can create the records in our test, which gives us more confidence that repositories are working correctly.
 Note our subject is a new `GardenJdbcRepository` because `GardenRepository` is now an interface that `GardenJdbcRepository` implements.
 Because this test calls through to the database, it also replaces the [`GardenDatabaseRepositoryTest`](#testing-hibernate-database-repository) above.

 ```
   @RunWith(SpringRunner.class)